abreen/dungeon-ats/README.markdown

 Thus every `.universe` file must have a number of lines that is a multiple of seven.

+Important note: `dungeon-ats` expects that one space have the id `spawn`, which is the space that the player will start the game in.

 [dun]: https://github.com/abreen/Dungeon
 [ats]: http://www.ats-lang.org